NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 >The development and functionality of SwiftEdge Security rely on several assumptions and external dependencies.
 These are not guaranteed conditions but are considered true for the successful design, testing, and use of the software.
 If any of these assumptions prove to be invalid or these dependencies change, they may impact the final requirements or functionality of the system.

 **Assumptions:**
-- The end user will have administrative privileges on the Windows system in order to apply performance, security, and cleanup configurations.
+- The end user will have administrative privileges on the Windows system to apply performance, security, and cleanup configurations.
 - The operating environment is assumed to be Windows 11 (64-bit) or later, with PowerShell 5.1+ pre-installed.
 - The system will have access to the internet when using the Vulnerability Scanner module to query external APIs.
 - End users are expected to have basic to moderate familiarity with system maintenance tools and GUI-based applications.